Polymorphism via dispatch¶

 (define (get obj propname)

 We did something interesting there.
-We first try to look up a “super” property
+We first try to look up a “prototype” property

 of the object, which we expect to be defined to another object.
 If we find one,

 we then ask that object for the property.
-If such a “super object” doesn’t
+If such a “prototype object” doesn’t

-object gained the properties of that “super object”.
+object gained the properties of that “prototype object”.
 Now, when getting the

-property of the “super”, we do it recursively so that if that “super” also
+property of the “prototype”, we do it recursively so that if that “prototype” also

-didn’t have that property or method, we look up its “super” and so on until
+didn’t have that property or method, we look up its “prototype” and so on until

 either the property/method is found or it errors out.